kavia-common/professional-portfolio-website-225242-225251/portfolio_frontend/README.md

 - The form displays a friendly message in a role="status" live region indicating no contact API is configured.
 - An “Email Instead” button is shown with a pre‑filled mailto link.
 The message includes the provided name, email, and message so users can easily send via their client.
 - The code does not auto‑navigate to mailto; it lets the user choose the email option.
+- Important: Update the publicEmail placeholder in Contact.js to your real public email before deploying.

 Security and privacy:
 - The logger utility scrubs sensitive keys and never logs PII values.